Unresolved multimagic problems

 [50] Solved

 in November 2006 by Christian Boyer, with the prime order 11.
-Hence, new problem:
+Also in June

 - Construct the smallest possible magic square of cubes: